-- A. The Owner may, at the Owner's discretion, employ and pay for the services of an Independent Testing Laboratory to perform specified services and testing. - B. Employment of the laboratory shall in no way relieve the Contractor's obligations to perform the Work of the Contract.
+- A. The Owner will employ and pay for the services of an Independent Testing Laboratory to perform specified services and testing. - B. Employment of the laboratory shall in no way relieve the Contractor's obligations to perform the Work of the Contract.